eigencoder/pypassbook/README.md

 A simple .pkpass generator for Apple's Passbook.
 It does not require any other hard to install libraries!

-Once you have generated your `pass.json` payload, use this project to generate the compressed and signed `.pkpass`
+Once you have generated your `pass.json` payload, use this project to generate the compressed and signed `.pkpass` to be used by your customers.